-My father was an unusually intelligent, proud, funny, robust, active, and athletic person with many other sorts of osteoarthritic injuries and health issues that disguised what was really happening to him with the onslaught of PSP.
+My father was an unusually intelligent, proud, funny, robust, active and athletic person with many osteoarthritis injuries and health issues that disguised what was really happening to him with the onslaught of PSP.
 We thought of him as being an unstoppable force – a tiger.
 Dad was the Sub-Commander of the Naval Academy his senior year, went to graduate school at Princeton after the war, was a fighter pilot, a test pilot, an aeronautical engineer, and a corporate executive.
 In retirement, he played golf, tennis, and bridge.
 He played the guitar and even took his first piano lessons at 65!
 He lived a vital and curious life, telling everyone what to do, and was, sometimes to our chagrin, always right about everything.

-Upon reflection, I think that the open heart surgery was the thing that most disguised his PSP-driven decline.
-Dad was unable to do proper physical therapy afterwards because of his bad knee and he didn’t walk or work out enough.
-We attributed his stiffness to his osteoarthritis, knee problem, and lack of exercise.
+Upon reflection, I think that the open-heart surgery was the thing that most disguised his PSP-driven decline.
+Dad was unable to do proper physical therapy afterwards because of his bad knee, and he didn’t walk or work out enough.
+We attributed the worsening PSP stiffness to his osteoarthritis, knee problem, and lack of exercise.
 I read that there is often cognitive decline after open-heart surgery.
-He began to speak less and less, and we began to notice that he was saying “that’s right” in lieu of using a more complicated response.
-At the time, we thought the manor of his reply was due to lack of thought process, but in reality, he was becoming physically unable to form the words.
-We had to stop dad from being the one to distribute the medications for both him and mom, as he was making dangerous mistakes.
-The four of us had to confront dad about that, and he was furious.
-He realized it was the beginning (for both of them) of losing their independence, and it must have been so painful for him to have his competence challenged by his children.
-Now the medications would have to be brought to them by the nursing staff from the community health center.
+He began to speak less, and we noticed that he was saying “that’s right” in lieu of using a more complicated response.
+At the time, we thought the manner of his reply was due to the cognitive challenges that I had read about, but in reality, he was becoming physically unable to form the words.
+We had to stop Dad from distributing their medications as he was making dangerous mistakes.
+The four of us had to confront him about that, and he was furious.
+He realized it was the beginning of losing his independence.
+We knew it was painful for him to have his competence challenged by his children.
+Now the medications had to be brought to them at home by the nursing staff from the community health center.

-Dad was having more and more minor car accidents, mostly on the grounds of the retirement community.
-Because we had started paying for a private nursing assistant to be there during the day with my mother, we began to get reports from her about my dad.
-He wasn’t telling us about these things, and it was difficult for her to tell us because dad was very intimidating to her.
-He couldn’t turn his head to look around behind him when he drove, he was going through stop signs, and that it was terrifying to ride in the car with him during errands.
+He was having minor car accidents, mostly on the grounds of the retirement community.
+Because we had started paying for a private nursing assistant to be there during the day with my mother, we began to get reports from her about Dad.
+He wasn’t telling us about these accidents, and it was difficult for her to tell us because he was very intimidating to her.
+He couldn’t turn his head to look around behind him when he drove.
+His responses were slow.
+He was going through stop signs.
+It was terrifying for her to ride in the car with him during errands.
 Virginia law permits people to anonymously report an incompetent older driver to the Department of Motor Vehicles.
 Dad’s physician contacted the DMV and recommended that he be tested.
-My father flunked the test and lost his license, which made him very angry.
+My father failed the test and lost his license, which made him very angry.
 I should note that this law they passed in Virginia is an excellent way of handling this problem with elderly drivers.
 I wish that all states would enact this anonymous reporting solution.
 However, even with this DMV action, he was still driving on the grounds of the retirement community.
-We then had to take away the car completely so that he didn’t hurt someone.
-Donating it to a local women's shelter charity, which welcomed the donation.
+We had to take away the car completely so that he didn’t hurt someone.
+Donating it to a local charity turned out to be a good solution.

-Though dad’s previous doctor was very helpful in dealing with the car issue, and we had taken him to a neurologist that he had recommended, we weren’t getting anywhere with a proper diagnosis.
-It wasn’t until we decided to take dad to a new doctor - a younger and very kind physician who worked at the clinic at the retirement home - that we really got some help.
+Though my father’s doctor was very helpful in dealing with the car issue, and we had taken him to a neurologist that he had recommended, we weren’t getting anywhere with a proper diagnosis.
+It wasn’t until he met a new doctor, a younger and very kind general physician who worked at the clinic at the retirement home, that we really got some help.
 He had a small geriatric practice and was one of those doctors you pray to come across in your life; the kind that go above and beyond to help their patients.
 He took care of perhaps 25-30 of the patients at the facility.
 Dad was originally diagnosed with Parkinson’s Disease, but this new doctor noted that the Parkinson’s medications were not working for him, and paid closer attention to Dad’s eye movements, his lack of balance, and other symptoms.
 He had two other patients in the Virginia Beach area with PSP and thought he recognized the disease.
-He sent my Dad back to a neurologist, who confirmed the PSP diagnosis through eye movement observation, among other things.
-Later, we were shocked to realize that we hadn’t gotten the correct diagnosis of PSP from a neurologist until less than 2 years before his death.
+He sent my Dad back to a neurologist who confirmed the PSP diagnosis.
+Later, we were shocked to realize that we hadn’t gotten the correct diagnosis of PSP from anyone until less than 2 years before his death.
 Hindsight tells us that he probably had the disease for somewhere between 5 to 6 years.

-I was in the middle of shooting an important episode of The West Wing when dad had a minor stroke.
-I flew to Virginia, where I learned that dad wasn’t going to be able to swallow anymore.
-My sisters and I decided not to insert a feeding tube - although dad was awake and could look at us, and we could see that he understood everything we were saying, as well as everything that was happening to him.
-He couldn’t speak or indicate in any way what he wanted us to do.
-Our decision had to be based on dad’s medical directives and the fact that his health had so deteriorated in the last month that he had lost 15 – 20 pounds.
-The doctor said it was clear that he was near the end.
-Dad had reached that lethargic part of the disease where he slept all the time and was no longer eating much.
-We knew that we would be prolonging his death - not his life.
-Dad could no longer get meds since he couldn’t swallow them.
-We gave him an IV to make him comfortable and hydrated, but that soon led to lung problems.
-I will spare you too many further details.
+I was in the middle of shooting an episode of The West Wing in Los Angeles when Dad had a minor stroke.
+I flew to Virginia where I learned that he wasn’t going to be able to swallow anymore.
+My sisters and I met and decided not to insert a feeding tube.
+Although he was awake and could look at us, and we thought that he might understand what we were saying, as well as everything that was happening to him, he couldn’t speak or indicate in any way what he wanted us to do.
+Our decision had to be based on his very clear medical directives and the fact that his health had deteriorated so much in those last months.
+Dad’s doctor said that a feeding tube at that point would be prolonging his death – not his life.
+He could no longer get his medications since he couldn’t swallow them.
+We gave him an IV to make him comfortable and hydrated as long as that was possible.

-We had many blessings in having each other – Alice, his caregiver, and the nurses who came explained to us what to expect in the process of death.
+We had many blessings in having each other.
+Alice, his caregiver visited, and kind nurses would come in and out explaining to us what to expect in the process of death.
 I believe that, in general, people are afraid to talk about death.
 After having endured this experience, I think that we shouldn’t be afraid to talk frankly and openly about it.
 The more the nurses talked to us about what was going to happen, the less frightened we were.

 We donated our father’s brain for research to CurePSP, which confirmed the PSP diagnosis.
 We found out through the autopsy that the areas of his brain affecting his motor abilities were much more affected than the cognitive areas, that the cognitive areas were relatively unharmed.
-I found this so sad, and the questions that arose were tough ones: might it have been better to have been unaware of the suffering he endured?
-What did dad do to deserve this kind of death?
+I found this so sad, and the questions that arose were tough ones: wouldn’t it have been better to be more unconscious of his calamity?
+What did Dad do to deserve this kind of death?
 Why did he have to have such a tragic final chapter?
 But more importantly now, what can I do to help prevent others from having to suffer from PSP?
 What can we all do?

 I hope that you will join me in the fight against PSP.
-CurePSP is doing very important research, providing educational materials, organizing family conferences and support groups to PSP families, as well as international scientific symposiums for physicians and other healthcare professionals to share their research.
+CurePSP is doing very important research, providing educational materials, organizing family conferences and support groups for PSP families, as well as international scientific symposiums for physicians and other healthcare professionals to share their research.
 It was the Foundation’s website where I gained additional knowledge about my father’s disease.
-The Foundation devotes the majority of its annual funds to research efforts, education, and support.
+They devote the majority of their annual funds to research efforts, education, and support.
 They receive no government funding and are solely dependent on gifts from people just like you.
-Please send in your gift today to help the Foundation’s vital programs and services.
+Please send in your gift today to help CurePSP’s vital programs and services.

 On behalf of all those affected by PSP, and in memory of my father, Laurence Richardson, I thank you for your support.